NCCS Around the World

 Global Outreach Program Questions

-Q How does the NCCS Global Outreach Program assist children worldwide?
+Q How does the NCCS Global Outreach Program assist children with cancer worldwide?

 A The NCCS assists children abroad by providing donated pharmaceutical drugs and medical supplies to hospitals and organizations that help children with cancer.

 Q Are hospitals in other countries responsible for shipping charges for donated supplies?